 NPI optimisation has been highlighted in this study as a powerful tool to greatly mitigate the epidemiological impacts of a COVID-19 outbreak.
 This can be considered of significant relevance, with the recent reinstitution of NPIs and stricter measures being used to combat resurgent outbreaks.
 However, the results described in this study are highly nuanced, with narrow intervention optima and a number of other factors likely preventing the trajectory of an epidemic conforming uniformly to the dynamics observed in this study.
 We highlight suboptimal interventions as an alternative policy option, with these interventions being less prone to implementation error and more robust to epidemiological uncertainty.
 These interventions have the additional benefit of being a risk-averse approach, often favourable during the initial stages of the outbreak, where the impact of risky public health policy can lead to disastrous consequences.
+We also note that the sensitivity analysis based framework used in this study is widely applicable to other immunising pathogens, where transmission can be mitigated through non-pharmaceutical interventions.
+This has potential benefit in emerging outbreak scenarios

+where the rapid identification of optimal (or sub-optimal) NPI introductions could help identify the potential outcomes associated with different proposed intervention strategies and ultimately help add to the evidence base for outbreak response.

 Finally, we stress that it was not the intention of this study to propose any one strategy as a singular policy option for COVID-19 control.
 The evidence from this study should be taken into context with the work tirelessly undertaken by the wider epidemiological and modelling community.
 It is only through this collaboration and synthesis that effective and altruistic public health policy can be generated to combat the COVID-19 pandemic.